-Then, that post would be catalogued in Instagram, so other users who are interesting in fashion and photography can easily find that post.
+Then, that post would be cataloged on Instagram, so other users who are interesting in fashion and photography can easily find that post.
 Consequently, hashtags can really push your content.

 Where to add them?

-You can add them on your post, Instastories and your bio to make your profile even more functional.
+You can add them to your post, Instastories, and your bio to make your profile even more functional.
 Therefore is easier for you to turn your profile into a business profile and increase the visits to your website.